 Mennonite U.N. worker abducted in Congo

-Prayers for Michael J. Sharp, a Mennonite worker with the United Nations kidnapped in the Democratic Republic of Congo, continued into a second week with a March 23 vigil planned in his parents’ community of Hesston, Kan.
+Prayers for Michael J. Sharp, a Mennonite worker with the United Nations kidnapped in the Democratic Republic of Congo, continued into a second week with a March 23 vigil in his parents’ community of Hesston, Kan.

 Sharp, 34, was one of six people abducted by an unidentified militia group while traveling by motorcycle near the village of Ngombe in Kasai Central province, the Congolese government said March 13.

 “We continue to pray and wait, moved and heartened by the words and prayers of thousands around the world,” said John E. Sharp, his father, a history and Bible and ministry faculty member at Hesston College.
 His mother is Michele Miller Sharp.